Wandmalfarbe/pandoc-latex-template/README.md

 - `footer-right` (defaults to the page number)

     the text on the right side of the footer
+- `footnotes-pretty` (defaults to `false`)

+    prettifies formatting of footnotes (requires package `footmisc`).
+- `footnotes-disable-backlinks` (defaults to `false`)

+    disables making the reference from the footnote at the bottom of the page into a link back to the occurence of the footnote in the main text.
 - `book` (defaults to `false`)

     typeset as book